 How do you understand if your marketing campaign was successful or not?
 Is it based on the number of likes, views, shares or your ROI from the marketing budget?

 Every marketing campaign is unique, and every company defines specific goals to ensure that the campaign is successful.
 What if you had a way to make sure that the goals of your marketing campaigns are clear before you measure it.
-I hope this article reaches marketers who still aren’t aware of how important it is to get it right the first time.
+That way you would know what your KPI’s would be to properly gauge its success.

-SMART means Specific, measurable, achievable, realistic and time-bound.
+SMART means Specific, Measurable, Achievable, Realistic and Time-Bound.
 I know that’s a lot to take in so let me break it down for you.